darrny/darrny/README.md

 - ❤️‍🔥 I’m looking to collaborate on innovative projects involving AI/ML, NLP models, or software applications with a focus on impactful problem-solving.
 -	📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/darren-lim-2542a0293/) | darren.lim.off@gmail.com
 -	😄 Pronouns: He/Him
--	⚡ Fun fact: I once managed 8 CCAs while excelling in academics, proving my love for staying busy and learning something new every day!
+-	⚡ Fun fact: I love dance!
+My favourite genre of dance is Breaking!

 🚀 I’m currently looking for internship opportunities, especially in:
 - AI/Machine Learning/NLP